keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [Soviet controversy.]

+> (Tchitcherine: “You mean _thio_phosphate, don’t you?” _Thinks
+indicating the presence of sulfur_....
+Wimpe: “I mean _theo_phosphate, Vaslav,” _indicating the Presence of God).)

+> But Tchitcherine has
+eyes only for the point, its German precision, its fine steel grain.

+>a complete set of weird-shaped
+Polschuhen, iron pieces to modify the shape of the magnetic field... but there in Russia, that night with Wimpe, was his first taste—his initiation into the bodyhood of steel . . . no 1163 way to separate this from the theophosphate, to separate vessels of steel from the ungodly insane rush. . .

+Is Tchitcherine a magnet.
+Is he a RADICAL?
+Ч = 'tch' sound 25th letter in the modern Cyrillic Alphabet

+Чич-irine  in chemistry the R- group is the 'radical' that branches off the structure.
+In linguistics radical in the 'root' of the word.
+Similar concepts, his Чич is the base root of his name

+Chemical radicals are magnetically susceptible due to an unpaired electron, unlike normal molecules

+He is a political radical and a scavenger of the zone

+Чичиков = Chichikov, protagonist in "Dead Souls" [Weisenberger, "[The Origin of Pynchons Tchitcherine](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://pynchonnotes.openlibhums.org/article/2861/galley/3252/download/&ved=2ahUKEwi2mqb-jdCSAxWjRWcHHfsmICgQFnoECBYQAQ&usg=AOvVaw3pW7AA4B1v7abMjpqRwUVx)" U. Kentucky, 1982]

+μ = In physics and electromagnetism, the Greek letter mu represents magnetic permeability, which is a measure of a material's ability to support the formation of a magnetic field within itself.

+"mad scavenger" [290]  free radicals are chemical scavangers

+> the **mad scavenger** Tchitcherine, who is more metal than anything else. **Steel teeth** wink as he talks.
+Under his pompadour is a **silver plate**.
+**Gold wirework threads** in three-dimensional tattoo among the fine wreckage of cartilage and bone [290]

+All material with very high μ

+Wait the и in 'Чич' looks like μ

+bodyhood of steel [702], graying steel barbarian [718] [both from the Pynchon wiki]

 >“All right. **Mauve: that’s in the pattern**.
 The invention of mauve, the coming to your level of the color mauve.
 Are you listening, Generaldirektor?”